sahanasub/Data-Science-Mini-Projects/Market Segmentation/Market_Segmentation.md

 know how to enjoy life Cluster 3 has the computer lovers, who also have an interest for politics and travel.

-Market segmentation allows us to derive insights that will help send the right message to the right group of people that will maximize the profits of the company and help build better relationships with the audience.
+Market segementation can allow us to derive insights that will help send the right message to the right group of people that will maximize the profits of the company and help build better relationships with the audience.
 Another point to note is that the cluster stability needs to be tracked over time since users move in and out of segments as their interests change.